Jonathan India Player Props: Reds vs. Royals

-The Cincinnati Reds, including Jonathan India (hitting .275 in his past 10 games, with a double, a home run, two walks and eight RBI), battle starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+After hitting .263 with a double, a home run, three walks and five RBI in his past 10 games, Jonathan India and the Cincinnati Reds take on the Kansas City Royals (who will start Daniel Lynch) at 8:10 PM ET on Wednesday.

-In his most recent game, he strung together two hits (going 2-for-5 with two RBI) against the Royals.
+In his most recent game he had a hitless performance (0-for-3) against the Royals.

 Jonathan India Game Info & Props vs. the Royals